GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 That's it for this guide.
 I hope it helps keep your pages just a little less shifty :)

-_With thanks to Philip Walton, Kenji Baheux, Warren Maresca, Annie Sullivan and Steve Kobes for their reviews._
+_With thanks to Philip Walton, Kenji Baheux, Warren Maresca, Annie Sullivan and Steve Kobes for their helpful reviews._